syl20bnr/spacemacs/README.md

 If you need help, ask your question in the [Gitter Chat][] and a member of the community will help you out.

+Tip: Run `SPC : spacemacs/system-info` (it gathers info about your Spacemacs setup and copies to your clipboard) and then paste into the Gitter chat so that others know the basic info about your setup necessary to help diagnose any issues you may be facing.

 If you prefer IRC, connect to the [Gitter Chat IRC server][] and join the `#syl20bnr/spacemacs` channel.

 # Prerequisites